CONCACAF Under-13 Champions League

 The CONCACAF Champions League U13 is an annual youth continental club football invitational competition organized by CONCACAF.
 The goal of the competition is to develop the sport and talent of football within the CONCACAF region, which includes North and Central America, and the Caribbean.
 CONCACAF invites national football associations to select their best club teams to represent the country at a continental level.
 The under-13 tournament is the youngest age group ever to compete in an official CONCACAF event.
 It is officially known as Scotiabank CONCACAF U13 Champions Leagues for sponsorship reasons.

+The competition was cancelled in 2020 due to the Covid-19 pandemic and has not been held since.